xyshyniaphy/dharmapk/README.md

 - The core data flow and component structure have been planned.
 - All parsers for `.xmind`, `.mm`, and `.mind` files are implemented.
 - Interactive features like hover highlighting, click-to-pin, and zoom/pan are fully functional.
-- A navigation panel that displays a hierarchical overview of the mind map using a D3 partition layout.
-It renders all non-leaf nodes and highlights the path to the hovered node.
-The original node order from the data file is preserved.
+- A fixed-width (50vw) navigation panel that displays a hierarchical overview using a D3 partition layout.
+  - Features advanced hover interactions: highlighting the ancestor path of a hovered leaf node with a light green background and showing only the text for that path.
+  - Renders all node text vertically for consistent and clear presentation.

 **What's Left to Build:**
 - Styling improvements.